 Scurvy, or vitamin C deficiency, was such an enormous problem for sailors in the 18th century that a man named James Lind finally discovered that giving fresh lemons and oranges (high in vitamin C) to the afflicted men brought about rapid recovery.
 Though scurvy is no longer a major issue in the 21st century, the benefits of vitamin C live on!
 It can contribute to a stronger immune system, lead to better eyesight, and even stave off heart disease.
 It also increases the body’s absorption of iron, an essential mineral, so combining fresh fruits and veggies with foods such as lentils, beans, and tofu makes for an excellent one-two nutritional punch.
 Some vitamin C-rich fall foods include sweet potatoes, citrus fruits, cauliflower, cabbage, and Brussels sprouts.

-Found in more than just bananas, potassium is a vital electrolyte that is found in numerous fruits and veggies, and is “required for normal cell function because of its role in maintaining intracellular fluid volume and transmembrane electrochemical gradients.”
+Found in more than just bananas, potassium is a vital electrolyte that is found in numerous fruits and veggies and is “required for normal cell function because of its role in maintaining intracellular fluid volume and transmembrane electrochemical gradients.”
 Science talk for: we need it in our diet!
 Potassium helps regulate muscle contraction, transmit neural impulses, and monitor the fluid balance in your body.
 It may also help regulate proper blood sugar levels and even reduce stress and anxiety.
 Some potassium-rich fruits and veggies include spinach, butternut squash, Swiss chard, and mushrooms.

 This mineral is a crucial component of hemoglobin, a substance that helps the red blood cells transport oxygen from the lungs to the rest of the body.
 As a result, iron deficiency, also called anemia, can lead to fatigue and a compromised immune system.
 The two types of iron are heme (better absorbed) and non-heme iron (less readily absorbed).
-Heme iron is found only in animal meat while the non-heme iron is found in plant foods.
+Heme iron is found only in animal meat, while non-heme iron is found in plant foods.
 While this may sound like a call to eat more meat, heme iron has been linked to an increased risk of coronary disease and colon cancer, since the body cannot limit how much heme iron it absorbs, which could lead to an iron overdose.
 Iron in general helps improve cognitive function, strengthen the immune system, and circulate oxygen throughout the body.
 Some iron-rich fall foods include dried apricots, spinach (and other dark leafy greens), acorn squash, and mushrooms.